-State Model System.
+If the superintendent determines that a rating of ineffective or partially effective was not accurate but there is not sufficient information to assign a rating of effective, the Teacher shall receive a "no score" and shall not lose his or her nonprobationary status.
+However, if in the following academic school year that Teacher receives a final Performance Evaluation Rating of ineffective or partially effective, this rating shall have the consequence of a second consecutive ineffective rating and the Teacher shall be subject to loss of nonprobationary status. - State Model System.
 The Department shall include in the State Model System a model appeals process for a nonprobationary Teacher to appeal a second consecutive Performance Evaluation Rating of ineffective or partially effective.
-The model appeal process shall include one method that incorporates the use of a review panel and one method that does not use a review panel.
-Each School District that adopts the State Model System shall incorporate an appeal process that meets the requirements in section 5.04 (A) of these rules, but may choose either to use the model appeal process that incorporates the use of a review panel, to use the model appeal process that does not use a review panel, or to may adopt the model appeals process or develop its own distinctive appeals process that satisfies the requirements in section 5.04 (A) and 5.04 (B) of these rules.
+Each School District that adopts the State Model System may choose either to use the model appeal process that incorporates the use of a review panel or to may adopt the model appeals process or develop its own distinctive appeals process that satisfies the requirements in section 5.04 (A) and 5.04 (B) of these rules.

-In addition to meeting the requirements outlined in section 5.04 (A) and 5.04 (B) of these rules, the Department's model appeals process that incorporates the use of a review panel shall include the following components.
+In addition to meeting the requirements outlined in section 5.04 (A) and 5.04 (B) of these rules, the Department's model appeals process shall include the following components.